Ready to find the perfect college degree?

 A bachelor’s degree is often sufficient for students to begin working in the field of engineering.
-However, more than 20 percent of civil engineers – one out of every five – goes on to earn a master’s degree, according to the United States Bureau of Labor Statistics.
+However, more than 20 percent of civil engineers go on to earn a master’s degree, according to the United States Bureau of Labor Statistics.
 Advanced degrees open many new opportunities to civil engineers, such as those in management positions, and may also increase earning potential.

-Though the path to becoming a full-fledged engineer is long, requiring formal education, passing scores on examinations and professional experience, the end result is well worth the work.
+The path to becoming a full-fledged engineer is long.
+It requires formal education, passing scores on examinations and professional experience.
+The end result is well worth the work.
 Publications like CNN Money and U.S. News & World Report consistently rank the profession as among the best jobs in America.
-Between the high earning potential and the level of job satisfaction, aspiring civil engineers are likely to be quite happy with their choice of careers once they get their licenses and find civil engineering positions.
+Between the high earning potential and the level of job satisfaction, aspiring civil engineers are likely to be quite happy with their choice of careers.